-A Google Cloud Platform project contains your App Engine application as well as other GCP resources.You can perform all of your adminstrative tasks from the Cloud SDK and the App Engine Admin API, including the common tasks covered in this topic.
+A Google Cloud project contains your App Engine application as well as other Google Cloud resources.You can perform all of your administrative tasks from the Cloud SDK and the App Engine Admin API, including the common tasks covered in this topic.

 Before you can deploy your apps to the App Engine standard environment, you typically need to create or set up the following: